Meowrin/al-guides-temporary/OpSi.md

 - **"Everything is so confusing, what do?"** This is content that is permanent for the most part (the META ships are seasonal).
 Don't worry too much.
 But it will take a lot of time and consistent game time to grind.
 AP has a soft cap of 100, regen 1 point per 10 mins.
 - **Do story, seriously I'm not joking, do it, it helps a lot**.
 The story marker are the red and green exclamation mark on the map.
 If you are not end-game or fucked up your fleet set up, don't stray from the path cause high AP entry maps are hard, like W12/W13 level of hard and entering cost AP.
 Especially so since you do not have enough modules to compete with the enemy so you get extra debuffed. (+/-30% on every facets, offense, defense, healing).
 - **Restart a.k.a leaving and retrying battles liberally.** There's no morale or oil cost.
 There's actually no downsides to retrying fights.
 If you missed your torp preload on the Nevada and it burns your flag to hell and back, just restart.
 - "How do I get out of the map when I finished clearing?"
 Click outside of the map to go to the overworld view.
-Some says they can't unless they have a fleet at the edge so if you can't exit, move a fleet to the edge.
-(The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region)
+If you haven't cleared the region, you'll need a fleet at the edge so if you can't exit, move a fleet to the edge.
+(The back button is a quick way to get to the overworld map view but won't exit your fleets from the current region unless it's a port)
+- "How to change fleet and cats?"
+You will need to go to Order -> Fleet Redeployment to change your fleet and cats.
+The precise condition is unknown (possibly safe/cleared region) but the button is always available in a port.
 - "What to buy with Supply Coin and Item Tokens?"
 Don't know yet, they will be exchanged for some kind of voucher ticket every season anyways so use them liberally.
 - "Why do some region drop no EXP, what gives?"
 Story region gives no exp whatsoever, all maps do not give affection as well.
 After clearing the story region, the game will force you to enter and clear the region normally and cost AP appropriately so don't be alarmed when you run out of AP and the game keeps asking you to refill.
 - "What do the bosses here mean, why are they keep warning me?"
 Warning just means you are hitting a boss fleet, it's a typical one but do take note of the buffs they get (+50% AA and -50% shelling damage taken means you will need torp to do effective damage to the boss for example).
 They are level appropiate tho so do be careful cause you don't have enough modules early on to compete with theirs and you will get massively debuffed.